tatianegercina/FinTech/03-Projects/Project-02/ProjectGuidelines.md

 ## Predictions and Conclusions

 Summarize your conclusions and predictions.
-This should include a numerical summary (i.e., what data did your model yield), as well as visualizations of that summary (plots of the final model evaluation and predictions).
+This should include a numerical summary (what data your model yielded), as well as visualizations of that summary (plots of the final model evaluation and predictions).

 Optionally, deploy the model as an interactive dashboard or interface (Lex or SageMaker).